chayavogel/Phase-3-Project/README.md

 Fork the repository on GitHub.

 Clone the forked repository to your local machine:
-Command: `git clone git@github.com:chayavogel/Phase-3-Project.git`
+Command: `git clone git@github.com:chayavogel/Solar-System-Explorer.git`

 Navigate to the Project Directory:
-Command: `cd Phase-3-Project`
+Command: `cd Solar-System-Explorer`

 Install Dependencies:
 Create a virtual environment and install the project dependencies.